" Knowing oneself comes from attending with compassionate curiosity to what is happening within " - Gabor Maté

 This EFT workbook is essential reading for partners looking for helpful steps to improve the quality of their romantic relationship, and overcome their relationship distress.
 It closely follows the course of EFT treatment and allows clinicians to easily integrate guided reading, reflection, and discussion into the therapeutic process.

 We hear this term often, but most people aren't really sure where they stand.
 What is your preferred attachment style?
 Do you understand how you reach for connection and love or handle conflict and distress?
 Research indicates that our attachment style is founded in our earliest years, and then also molded through a biopsychosocial model.
 Essentially, our early caregivers set the foundation of our view of ourselves and others, however life experiences can also confirm or change our outlook.
-This "attachment strategy" gets baked into us, and often we have no clue how we interact with others and engage in the world at large.
+This "attachment strategy" gets baked into us, and often we have no clue how we interact with others and engage with the world at large.